 Steve Crook <firstname.lastname@example.org>

-This film received its earliest documented telecast in USA in New York City Sunday 2 January 1949 on Film Theater of the Air on WCBS (Channel 2); in Los Angeles it was first seen by television viewers Thursday 8 September 1949 on KNBH (Channel 4).
+This film received its earliest documented telecast in USA in both New York City and Baltimore Sunday 2 January 1949 on Film Theater of the Air on WCBS (Channel 2) and on WMAR (Channel 2); in Los Angeles it was first seen by television viewers Thursday 8 September 1949 on KNBH (Channel 4).
 See more »

 Was this review helpful to you?